 Sarah is interested in learning how basic biological processes, such as transcription and chromatin dynamics, regulate cell fate decisions.

 Dave started his rotation in February 2018 and joined the lab officially in April 2018.
 He studies the roles of chromatin remodeling factors in mES cells and human leukemogenesis.
 He received his B.S. in Biology and Religion from Furman University in 2017.
+Dave defended his PhD in March 2023.
 Dave enjoys playing guitar, roasting and brewing coffee, and watching baseball.
-His silly lab talent is eyeballing the right amount of agarose for a gel.